openedx/edx-documentation/en_us/shared/developing_course/testing_courseware.rst

         in Studio button

-  For information about the tasks you can complete on the Instructor Dashboard, see :ref:`Running Your Course Index`.
+  For information about the tasks you can complete on the Instructor Dashboard, see :ref:`Managing Live Course Index`.

 * In the **Course Progress** page, click **View Grading in Studio** to open the Grading page.